harmonyideas/python-scripts/learning-python/README.md

 flashcards.py    | Simple app for math problems using the python cli hashtable.py   |  Rudimentary hash table using Dan Bernstein's dbj2 hash algorithm
-profit-loss-analysis.py | Plot a simple profit and loss analysis graph transposematrix.py | Transpose a given matrix - list of lists tictactoe.py  | TicTacToe game with a very easy opponent
+profit-loss-analysis.py | Plot a simple profit and loss analysis graph temp-conversion.py | Exercise 1-3 from "The C Programming Language" transposematrix.py | Transpose a given matrix - list of lists tictactoe.py  | TicTacToe game with a very easy opponent